 The Uffizi Gallery is a must when you are in Florence.
 But it can be challenging with the queues and crowds and the sheer amount of art to take in.
 Here’s a tip.
 Go early, pick a couple of rooms with artists you like (Caravaggio, Botticelli, Da Vinci, take your pick) and only look at their work.
 You’ll be able to spend far more time appreciating the paintings and you won’t leave feeling overwhelmed.

-Having said that, if you do want to see more, we suggest doing a Guided Tour that takes in the highlights, with an art expert to explain what it all means.
+Having said that, if you do want to see more, we suggest doing a Guided Tour that takes in the highlights, you’ll skip the line and have an art expert explaining what it all means.

 Go out of season

 This is true for many holiday destinations, but it’s particularly relevant for Florence.
 In summer the centre is packed with tourists, queues for the main attractions are long, and restaurants are overflowing.
 Needless to say it can also get very hot.